Devil Anse Hatfield

-William Anderson "Devil Anse" Hatfield (/ˈæns/; September 9, 1839 - January 6, 1921) was the patriarch of the West Virginian Hatfield family who led the family during the Hatfield–McCoy feud.
+William Anderson "Devil Anse" Hatfield (/ˈæns/; September 9, 1839 - January 6, 1921) was an American military officer who was the patriarch of the Hatfield family, whom he led in the Hatfield–McCoy feud.
+He previously served in the Confederate States Army during the American Civil War.

 Biography

 Hatfield was born September 9, 1839, in western Virginia (now Logan, West Virginia), the son of Ephraim and Nancy (Vance) Hatfield.
 His nickname "Devil Anse" has a variety of supposed origins.
 Among these are that it was given to him by his mother; that he was named it by Randolph McCoy, patriarch of the McCoy family; that he earned the nickname for his bravery during battle in the American Civil War; or because it contrasted to his good-tempered cousin, Anderson "Preacher Anse" Hatfield.

 A supporter of the Confederacy, Hatfield enlisted in the Confederate Army during the American Civil War.
 He was commissioned a First Lieutenant of Cavalry in the Virginia State Line in 1862, a group made to protect the territory along the Kentucky–Virginia border where resident loyalties to the Union and Confederacy were mixed.
 The Virginia State Line eventually disbanded in 1863 and Hatfield enlisted as a private in the newly formed 45th Battalion Virginia Infantry, before being appointed First Lieutenant and later Captain of Company B. His unit spent most of its time patrolling the border area against bushwhackers sympathetic to the Union as well as engaging in guerrilla warfare against Union soldiers.
 Devil Anse has been connected to killings of several Union fighters, including trackers Ax and Fleming Hurley in 1863.